Heathcorp/rpn-esolang/README.md

 - \> : more than
 - <= : less than or equal
 - \>= : more than or equal
-- copy : pop the stack and copy the element at that stack offset
+- \* : pop the stack and copy the element at that stack offset (dereference)
 - << : print the head element and pop
 - \>\> : get a line from input, parse it as a number then push onto the stack
 - [ : start a loop if the popped head element is not 0